 Kearney Centennial Homecoming Weekend

-The town of Kearney celebrates it's 100th birthday with a series of events, starting with a
+The town of Kearney celebrates it's 100th birthday with a series of events, starting with a Wine and Cheese Reception on Friday June 27.

-Fun Day, with events and activities in town, including a Penny Sale, log-sawing contest, and more.
+Saturday June 28 is Fun Day, with events and activities in town, including a Penny Sale, log-sawing contest, and more.
 In the evening, the Community Centre is the location for a Lobster/Roast Beef Dinner, followed by an old-time dance with live music and square dances.
 Dinner tickets can be ordered in advance by calling 705-636-5438.
 Or try the popular all-you-can-eat Spaghetti Dinner at the Legion.

 Sunday and Monday, enjoy the town beach and dock, or rent a canoe from the Canoe Algonquin in town.